jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 It has a 'low' prioirty, but it's a _render-blocking script!_ Why did Chrome choose to download it so late?
 Well, the problem is, the browser doesn't know it's render-blocking.

-Usually when we talk about render-blocking scripts we mean a script in the `<head>` that:
+Usually when we talk about render-blocking scripts we mean a script in the `<head>` that has one of the following attributes:

-- Doesn't have `async`
-- Doesn't have `defer`
+- `async`: Don't block the parser.
+Execute whenever loaded.
+- `defer`: Don't block the parser.
+Execute after the document has parsed, and in order with other `defer` scripts.
-- Doesn't have `type="module"` (which implies `defer` by default)
+- `type="module"`: Load as a module, which implies `defer` by default.

-If you have one of the above, the script doesn't block the parser, and therefore doesn't block rendering.
+If you use one of the above, the script doesn't block the parser, and therefore doesn't block rendering.

-However, the script we're talking about sits right at the end of the `<body>`, and it _does_ have `defer`, so the browser assumes it isn't render-blocking and queues it behind the images and other sub-resources.
+However, the script we're talking about sits right at the end of the `<body>`, and it _does_ have `defer`, so the browser assumes it isn't render-blocking, and queues it behind the images and other sub-resources.

 It's only 'render-blocking' because the site inserts a loading screen that covers the whole page, and that late-loading script removes it.

 The solution: Move that script into the `<head>`.
 That's it.

 The browser would still consider it low priority, but it should still queue in front of all those images.
 If not, a `<link rel="preload" as="script" href="…">` will convince Chrome to raise the priority.

+An even better solution would be to avoid a JavaScript dependency for the initial render, which is very possible for content like this.
+Then, the JavaScript can load lazily, and gradually enhance elements.

 ## Issue: Other-server sequential CSS